JamesLowther/JamesLowther.github.io/README.md

 #### Code highlighting

-By default the theme is using PrismJS to color your code syntax.
+A custom syntax highlighting based on PrismJS.
 All you need to do is to wrap you code like this:

 <pre>
 ```html